chmurson/time-log-poster/README.md

 }
 ```
 You need to provide proper values for each configuration entry: `ticketRegex`, `jiraUrl` and `authorizationToken`.
-The two first are project specific, you should be able easily to find proper values on your own.
+The two first are project specific, you should be able to easily find proper values on your own.

 #### authorizationToken
 The third - `authorizationToken` holds a value for basic access authorization.
-The tool uses it while to make requests to Jira.
+The tool uses it to make requests to Jira API.

-You can create it easily by converting following text `username:passowrd` into base64 text.
-For instance by running following code (of course you need to replace `username` and `password` strings):
+You can create it easily by converting following text `username:passowrd` with Base64, e.g. by running following JS code (of course you need to replace `username` and `password` strings):
 ```js
 var b = new Buffer('username:password');
 console.log(b.toString('base64'));